abhishekarya1/Hash-Define-myNotes/content/java/conc.md

 - https://docs.oracle.com/en/java/javase/21/core/virtual-threads.html
 - https://davidvlijmincx.com/posts/java-virtual-threads/

-## Async Processing - CompletableFuture
+## Async Processing with CompletableFuture

 `Future<T>` was introduced earlier in Java and needed more functionality (like non-blocking operations, chaining, callbacks, and combining multiple futures) so `CompletableFuture<T>` was added to Java.

 CompletableFuture is a framework to execute code asynchronously and return a reference immediately.
 It is named so because we can explicitly complete it by using `complete(T t)` method on its ref and it returns `t` as its completion result.

 By default, it uses the common `ForkJoinPool` threads just like Streams (they are Daemon Threads).
-We can provide a custom `ExecutorService` to it too (the are User Threads).
+We can provide a custom `ExecutorService` to it too (they are User Threads).

 `class CompletableFuture<T> implements Future<T>` so we can store output of function in CompletableFuture too as shown in the examples below:
 ```java